slightlyoutofphase/staticsort/README.md

 // The macro takes the following parameters in the order they're
 // listed: type to sort, index to start at, index to end at, and
-// either the name of an existing const array variable or just a
+// either the name of an existing `const` array variable or just
-// directly-passed "anonymous" array.
+// a directly-passed "anonymous" array.

 // Sort all of X:
 static XX: [usize; 12] = staticsort!(usize, 0, 11, X);